naturalsciences/ears3-server/readme.md

 ## Usage

 Go to `http://localhost/ears3/html/event` or simply `http://localhost/ears3` to create new events.
 New programs and cruises are to be created with the desktop client application.
 In the web application you are first prompted to provide your name and email address.
-The manual for this web page can be found at the end of the client manual, here: https://github.com/naturalsciences/ears/releases/download/3.0.1beta/Eurofleets+_D3.9_manual_ears3_client_webapp.pdf
+The manual for this web page can be found at the end of the client manual, [here](https://github.com/naturalsciences/ears/releases/download/3.0.1beta/Eurofleets+_D3.9_manual_ears3_client_webapp.pdf)

 Go to `http://localhost/ears3/sml?platformUrn=SDN:C17::XYZA` to see the Sensor ML description for the whole ship.
 Follow the links for the events of specific devices.